-To fans of Black Mirror, Jillian Tamaki‘s new graphic novel Boundless provides an earnest, but less foreboding, look at the ways in which technology and modern living can go awry.
-In each story, This One Summer co-author Tamaki draws from all-too-real anxieties about life in the social media age, mashing them up with a Kafkaesque sense of magical realism that leaves the reader feeling refreshed, instead of weighed down.
-Continue reading
+To fans of Black Mirror, Jillian Tamaki's new graphic novel Boundless provides an earnest, but less foreboding, look at the ways in which technology and modern living can go awry.
+In each story, This One Summer co-author Tamaki draws from all-too-real anxieties about life in the social media age, mashing them up with a Kafkaesque … Continue reading Boundless: A Review

 Tag: graphic novel